AdobeDocs/advertising.en/help/dsp/audiences/sources/source-about.md

   * [[!DNL Unified ID 2.0 (UID2.0)] IDs](https://unifiedid.com): For retargeting logged-in users. [!DNL UID2 IDs] aren't available for users in the European Economic Area and some additional countries.
 See the [list of prohibited countries](/help/policies/universal-id-policy.md#prohibited-countries-uid2).

-    >[!NOTE]
-    >
-    >Third-party segments from [!DNL Eyeota] may automatically include UID2.0 IDs, in addition to users tracked by cookies or device IDs.
-The segment details include the size for each type.
-The usual usage fee for each segment, which is stated next to the segment name, applies; no additional fees are charged for the UID2.0 IDs.

-* Probabilistic (unauthenticated) IDs using XX<!-- clarify --> data: <!-- VERIFY specifically what data types are allowed, and edit top-level info accordingly if more than hashed emails. -->
+* Probabilistic (unauthenticated) IDs using hashed email addresses:

   * [[!DNL ID5] IDs](https://id5.io): For retargeting unauthenticated site traffic, prospecting using third-party data, and measurement for both using [[!DNL Adobe] [!DNL Analytics for Advertising]](/help/integrations/analytics/overview.md).

-    ID5 creates an ID by stitching together various browser signals (IP address, timestamp) and user signals (hashed email address).
+    ID5 creates an ID by stitching together user signals (hashed email address) with various browser signals (such as IP address and timestamp).

     Measurement requires all [prerequisites for implementing [!DNL Analytics for Advertising]](/help/integrations/analytics/prerequisites.md) and the [AMO ID and EF ID in your tracking URLs](/help/integrations/analytics/ids.md).
 In addition, you must deploy a second JavaScript tag for [!DNL ID5] on your webpages to match conversions from the IDs to view-throughs.
 Contact your Adobe Account Team to get the tag and instructions for where to implement it.<!-- For instructions, see "[JavaScript Code for [!DNL Analytics for Advertising]](/help/integrations/analytics/javascript.md)." -->
     <!-- Will later require yet another JS tag too -->

+    >[!NOTE]
+    >
+    >Third-party segments from [!DNL Eyeota] may automatically include ID5 IDs, in addition to users tracked by cookies or device IDs.
+The segment details include the size for each type.
+The usual usage fee for each segment, which is stated next to the segment name, applies; no additional fees are charged for the ID5 IDs.

 ### Reporting by Universal ID Type